markmcwong/eye-gazing-direction-detector/README.md

 4. Use the feature importance analysis in XGBoost along with SHAP to identify which features are most important for the prediction, so that we know which features the model is using to make its decisions.

-(Justification: Since XGBoost is a powerful and efficient machine learning model that is often used for classification and is particularly effective at handling structured data, providing excellent accuracy and interpretability.)
+(Justification for why XGBoost: Since XGBoost is a powerful and efficient machine learning model that is often used for classification and is particularly effective at handling structured data, providing excellent accuracy and interpretability.)

 ---